uzairahmadxy/customer_churn_prediction/README.md

 ## Project Description

 Telecommunicaion industry has a huge presence in the economic world.
 It is estimated that the global telecom services was [valued at](https://www.grandviewresearch.com/industry-analysis/global-telecom-services-market)  **USD 1,657.7 billion** in 2020.
-One of the major problems Telcos (Telecommunicaion Companies) face is customer churn.
+One of the major problems Telcos (Telecommunication Companies) face is customer churn.
 According to [Profitwell](https://www.smartlook.com/blog/customer-churn-retention/), the average churn rate in telecom businesses is 22%.

 The initial analysis involves the following:
 - Data Collection